Candor-Systems/candor-data-platform-IDE/README.md

-**Ultra-AI-Agent**
+**Candor Data Platform (CDP)**
 AI-powered, schema-aware code generation for modern data engineering
 ________________________________________
 🔍 **Overview**
-Ultra-AI-Agent is an intelligent code-generation IDE designed to automate and accelerate data warehousing and data engineering workflows.
+Candor Data Platform (CDP) is an intelligent code-generation IDE designed to automate and accelerate data warehousing and data engineering workflows.
-Instead of manually writing and debugging complex ETL pipelines, Ultra-AI-Agent enables teams to generate production-ready, reusable code instantly using AI-driven Vibe Coding and schema-aware automation.
+Instead of manually writing and debugging complex ETL pipelines, Candor enables teams to generate production-ready, reusable code instantly using AI-driven Vibe Coding and schema-aware automation.

 ________________________________________
-⚡ **Why Ultra-AI-Agent?**
+⚡ **Why Candor?**
 Data engineering today is:
 - Time-consuming
 - Repetitive
 - Error-prone
 - Hard to scale across systems

-Ultra-AI-Agent solves this by automating the entire lifecycle — from schema mapping to deployment.
+Candor solves this by automating the entire lifecycle — from schema mapping to deployment.

-**Ultra-AI-Agent IDE Dashboard:**
+**Candor Data Platform IDE Dashboard:**
 <img width="1909" height="989" alt="Screenshot 2026-03-17 172322" src="https://github.com/user-attachments/assets/4666bcd9-6cfb-4e57-8acb-f18d9d859eac" />

-**STTM as the Core of Ultra-AI-Agent**
+**STTM as the Core of Candor Data Platform**
-The Ultra-AI-Agent is built on top of our existing STTM (Source-To-Target Mapping) framework, which is now available as open source.
+The Candor Data Platform (CDP) is built on top of our existing STTM (Source-To-Target Mapping) framework, which is now available as open source.
 STTM forms the core foundation for defining how data is mapped, transformed, and moved between systems.
 It provides a structured approach to handling data workflows and ETL logic.

-***Ultra-AI-Agent extends this foundation by adding:***
+***Candor extends this foundation by adding:***
 - Intelligent, prompt-driven pipeline creation
 - Schema-aware data understanding
 - Simplified and automated data workflows
-While STTM focuses on data mapping and transformation, Ultra-AI-Agent builds on it to deliver a more complete and user-friendly data platform.
+While STTM focuses on data mapping and transformation, Candor builds on it to deliver a more complete and user-friendly data platform.

 ✨ **Key Features**